 This is where the Paleo Diet comes into fruition.
 Way back in time, before convenience stores and corner shops, ancient civilization were hunting and surviving very well on wild fish, animals, fruit and vegetables from a world very foreign to us now.

-The Paleo Diet or Caveman Diet endeavours to feed our bodies the food in which it was designed to eat.
-While feeding a car anything other than petrol would have disastrous effect on the engine, feeding our bodies anything other than what it was designed to eat has also proved to be disastrous.
-This can be seen in the increased incidences of heart disease, inflammation, diabetes and obesity within our society.
+The Paleo Diet or Caveman Diet endeavours to feed your body the food in which it was designed to eat.
+While feeding a car anything other than petrol would have disastrous effect on the engine, feeding your body anything other than what it was designed to eat has also proved to be disastrous.
+This can be seen in the increased incidences of heart disease, inflammation, diabetes and obesity.
 Research has shown that processed foods, high salt foods and refined sugars; in combination with minimal fruits, vegetables and wholegrain may be culprit for this rise in some people.

 Minimal sugars.
 In fact, the only type of sugars they consumed was that of honey and only when they could came across it;